Rooks Roofing Is Now an Owens Corning Platinum Preferred Contractor — What That Means for Homeowners

 • Will you register the warranty within the required window (often 60 days)?

-• What components are included in the “roofing system” being warranted?
+• What components are included in the roofing system?

-• Can you provide the warranty documentation in writing before installation?
+• Can I review the warranty documentation in writing before installation?

-A noteworthy achievement—and a practical advantage for your next roof
+A meaningful milestone—and a practical advantage for your next roof

 Rooks earning Owens Corning Platinum Preferred Contractor status is a meaningful milestone because it aligns with what homeowners actually care about: